OpenTrafficScience/open-traffic-science-web/content/blog/scope/index.md

 # Open Traffic Science

 ## Background
+Since the rise of big data and deep learning (starting around 2015), along with advancements in reinforcement learning (notably since AlphaGo) and large models (from 2022 onwards), transportation and traffic research has undergone significant transformations in various aspects.

 ## Scope

 The problems of transportation and traffic are very old ones.

 Traffic science can be traced back to 1956.
 Leslie C. Edie, Robert Herman, Robert E. Chandler, Denos Gazis, Elliott W. Montroll, Refrey B. Potts, and Richard W. Rothery opened up this direction that time.
 They did huge amount of field-testing work, opening up the ISTTT symposium series, and write few fantastic textbooks.
 In the era of connected and automated vehicles and artificial intelligence,